awsdocs/aws-cdk-guide/doc_source/reference.md

 These APIs are automatically built from the AWS CloudFormation resource specification and are subject to any changes introduced by AWS CloudFormation\.

 Experimental
 The API is still under active development and subject to non\-backward\-compatible changes or removal in any future version\.
+Such changes will be announed under the **BREAKING\-CHANGES** section in our release notes.
 We recommend that you do not use this API in production environments\.
 Experimental APIs are not subject to the semantic versioning model\.

 Deprecated
 The API may emit warnings\.
 We do not guarantee backward compatibility\.